Learn Raspberry Pi Web Interface Guide

 Buffers

-Exposed buffers in the exported patcher will appear in the Buffers tab.
-At the right of each listed item, use the action menu to choose to Clear Buffer Content or Change Source.
-Use the little pencil icon to change the buffer source.
-When choosing to change the source ,a list of all the audio files available on the device is revealed.
+Click the Change Source icon (a little pencil) to change the buffer source.
+When choosing to change the source, a dropdown list of all the audio files available on the device is revealed.
 Clicking the file you want and then clicking the check mark will change the buffer source.
 Clicking the x icon undoes the file change selection.

 Virtual Keyboard